amateur80lvl/lxcex/book/ch1-installing-base-system.md

   in the base system for backup purposes at least
 * `chrony`, `cron`, `rsyslog` - that's what any distro must have
 * `cpio`, `zstd` are needed by initramfs
+* `smartmontools`: useful thing, I recommend to install it
+* `desktop-base` is not absolutely necessary for a pure console system where it only makes GRUB boot screen look cool.
+  But we're going towards a desktop system, aren't we?

 Some of above packages can be installed implicitly as dependencies, but I prefer to list them explicitly.